joaoafonso386/apps-with-docker/README.md

 # DOCKER & KUBERNETES REPO

-This a repo with small apps to better understand docker and kubernetes.
+This a repo with small apps to better understand docker.

 Each app has it's own README if you are interested in running the applications locally.
 The code is not the goal here.